datstartup/ubuntuopenbox/lessons/m44-gtk-theme-for-ubuntu-openbox.md

 ![flatstudio]({{site.baseurl}}/images/flatstudio.jpg)

-And Voila!
+And Voilà!
 All should look good now.

+**UPDATE 05 Feb 2021:**
+Note that, there is some awesome gtk theme already in the repository, like `numix-gtk-theme` which just needs a `apt install numix-gtk-theme`.
+I also recommend this theme if you are just getting started.

+What I show above still works fine though, the purpose of it is for you to install a package with PPA.